gamedevware/charon/docs/gamedata/schemas/specification.rst

 Specification
 =============

-The ``Specification`` field is a flexible extension point available on both :doc:`Schema <schema>` and :doc:`Property <..\properties\property>` documents.
+The ``Specification`` field is a flexible extension point available on both :doc:`Schema <schema>` and :doc:`Property <../properties/property>` documents.
 It enables developers to attach additional metadata in a standardized format that can be used for custom logic in UI field editors, source code generation, or other tooling integrations.

 Overview
 --------